Static versus Dynamic QR Codes: Everything You Need to Know

 - Business cards: Though a static QR code on a business card will reliably provide the same contact information, it becomes a problem if the business address or contact information changes.
 Any change to the business’ contact information requires a complete reprinting of all business cards and any business cards already handed out become unusable.

-- Educational materials: Static QR codes in textbooks or educational materials might seem practical, but if the supplemental information or answers to exercises need an update, the static QR code becomes obsolete.
+- Educational materials: Static QR codes in textbooks or educational materials might seem practical at first.
+However, if the supplemental information or answers to exercises need an update, the static QR code becomes obsolete.

 What Makes a QR Code Dynamic?